AriaMaz/AriaMaz/README.md

 </p>

 **Some Examples Include:**
-- Designing, programming, and creating an energy-efficient Machine Vision (MV) Pet Feeder that detects pets with 98% accuracy using a MV Python script and feeds pets with a 4% weight error using a C++ microcontroller script.
+- Designing, programming, and creating an Machine Vision (MV) Pet Feeder that detects pets with 98% accuracy using a MV Python script and feeds pets with a 4% weight error using a C++ microcontroller script.
 - Managing the propulsion division within the Hyperloop Design Team and creating a cooling system that enables a 100% increase in the Hyperloop Trains' speed up to 400 km/h.
-- Developing Ladder Logic for PLC-operated production lines using the Siemens TIA Portal STEP 7 software in a team.
+- Developing Ladder Logic for PLC-operated production lines using the Siemens TIA Portal STEP 7 software.

 I am fascinated by the Automotive and Aerospace/Defence industries and enjoy applying my expertise to devise creative and innovative solutions to complex problems.
 </details>